LSgeo/pynoddy/README.md

 ## pynoddy

+This fork aims to resolve any bugs I encounter while using pyNoddy to create synthetic geophysics data.
+I also aim to develop some neat workflows for making synthetic geophysics data using noddy.

 -------

 ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) Important information: Mark Jessell is currently cleaning the Noddy core library in order to **adjust our code to a more permissive license** - more information, soon!